What are the benefits of being a Patriot Leader?

 Finally, you must attend one of the “Selection Timeline” meetings in late November through early December to consider your application complete.
 You will find these times located on the Patriot Leader application.

-Where do I find the application?
+Where do I find the application or application timeline?

 What is the application process like to become a Patriot Leader?